 How do I know if my housing is subsidized?

 In some cases this may be obvious.
 One of the most common types of subsidized housing is the Section 8 Housing Choice Voucher program.
 This is commonly referred to as “voucher-based subsidized housing,” as the voucher travels with the tenant and can be applied wherever the tenant lives.
 It may be more difficult to tell if your housing is subsidized if the subsidy that assists you with your rent payment is connected to the building or unit you live in.
 This is commonly referred to as “project-based subsidized housing.”
-Some ways to tell if your housing is subsidized is if your building or complex requires you to recertify your income every year.
+One way to tell if your housing is subsidized is if your building or complex requires you to recertify your income every year.
 Another way to tell is if your rent is significantly more affordable than other housing you have seen on the market.
 However, there is also subsidized housing, known as “shallow subsidy” housing where the rent is only marginally lower than market rate rent.
 In these complexes, usually some of the units are subsidized and other units are market rate.

 How do I find specific information about subsidized housing programs?